 It is important for teams to be able to build positive relationships with people within the confines of their own team, but also with people in other parts of the organisation.
 Having an extensive network of expertise available helps to speed up the process of finding solutions.
 It is also essential that team members communicate openly and in an honest manner with one another.
 Conflict inevitably occurs but by creating an environment of support and challenge, team members can discuss issues openly and process conflict constructively.

 3. Set and maintain a clear sense of purpose

 Having a clear sense of purpose is what ties a team together in difficult times and it pays to invest time in the initial stages of the team’s formation to shape a well-meaning purpose, and to have everyone contribute.
 But, over time, the team’s purpose can take a backseat to daily workload and day-to-day operations so it is essential that the team constantly revisits their purpose.
 Research shows that this constant reminder serves as a huge source of emotional support during tough times and gives teams a sense of direction and meaning

 Team processes refers to team factors like teamwork, team prosocial motivation (defined as members’ shared desire to focus their efforts on benefitting others) and team co-operation.
 Teams that have strong sense of teamwork, whose members have strong interpersonal bonds and a shared understanding tend to display behaviour that collectively benefits everyone.
 Resilient teams also have role agility where members are able to switch roles and adapt quickly to new information.
 They possess shared knowledge which allows them to take on others’ roles when the need arises.
 This sense of adaptability keeps them afloat in tough times.

-What have you been doing to build resilience in your work teams?
+What have you been doing to enabling building resilience in teams?

 Channel NewsAsia.
 (2016, December 13).
 Redundancies in Singapore hit 7-year high; highest since 2009 financial crisis.